shourya-sharma-33/uberclone/readme.md

 ## Overview
 This project is an Uber clone backend built with Node.js, Express, and MongoDB.
 It provides user registration, login, authentication, and profile management.
 The frontend is not implemented yet.

+It also supports captain (driver) registration and management, including vehicle details and authentication.

 ## Folder Structure

 - **Backend/**